secure-systems-lab/code-style-guidelines/git-github-introduction.md

 ## Configure GitHub User Account
-Before a pull request can be submitted to a [SeattleTestbed](https://github.com/SeattleTestbed) repository, a user account (free) must be created on Github.
-This user account is also needed to create new repositories and fork ones that already exist on Github.
+Before a pull request can be submitted to a [SeattleTestbed](https://github.com/SeattleTestbed) repository, a user account (free) must be created on GitHub.
+This user account is also needed to create new repositories and fork ones that already exist on GitHub.

-A Github user account can be created at https://github.com/join
+A GitHub user account can be created at https://github.com/join

 Once users create their accounts, user-specific home pages are created.
-For example: ''https://github.com/john-smith''.
+For
+example: ''https://github.com/john-smith''.
 A user-specific home page can contain repositories that the user has created or forked, contribution activity, and organizations he/she has joined.

 ## Fork a Repository